Perl-GPU/OpenGL-GLFW/README.md

-Assuming that you have GLFW installed on your system and have the includes and library in the standard, system locations, you should be able To install this module by typing the
+Assuming that you have GLFW installed on your system and have the includes and library in the standard, system locations, you should be able to manually install this module by typing the
 following:

    perl Makefile.PL
    make
    make test     # will run a sample program as final test make install

+or for a much simpler, automated install try

+   cpanm --dev OpenGL::GLFW

+where the C<--dev> option is required since this is not an official release.

 DEPENDENCIES